miairene/miairene.github.io/about.md

 ---

 Noah Greene is a filmmaker specializing in video editing.
-Noah earned their bachelor of science in Digital Media Production and Pure Mathematics from Florida State University.
+Noah will earn their bachelor of science in Digital Media Production and Pure Mathematics from Florida State University in April of 2021.
 They are passionate about crafting stories that foster creativity and compassion.
 Temberlin is their creative pseudonym.

 Reel Music by Love Askling